Top 7 Venture Capital Firms for Social Media Startups

 6. Crush Ventures

-The firm shows a clear preference for companies with strong cultural relevance and viral potential, often backed by celebrity partnerships.
-Their portfolio includes AudioShake, an AI audio platform used by major artists, and Dolce Glow, a tanning line supported by Miley Cyrus.
+Their portfolio shows a clear interest in companies with strong cultural relevance and viral potential, often amplified by celebrity partnerships.
+Investments include AudioShake, an AI platform that went viral on TikTok with Green Day’s music, and Dolce Glow, a tanning line backed by Miley Cyrus.

 - Founded: 2000